When Do The Clocks Go Back? 10 Things You Might Not Know

+The clocks first changed in 1916 in the UK.
 However, though Willett proposed this in 1907, Britain failed to adopt the idea until 1916, a month after Germany had taken up the idea.
-The idea was then particularly attractive as the First World War was taking its toll on the nation and anything that could improve productivity was encouraged.
+The idea was particularly attractive at this time as the First World War was taking its toll on the nation, and anything that could improve productivity was encouraged.

-Daylight Savings Time is always kept between the last Sunday of March and the last Sunday of October, and all changes take place at 01:00 GMT as according to an EU directive.
+Clocks change on a Sunday, thanks to the EU.
+Daylight Savings Time is always kept between the last Sunday of March and the last Sunday of October.
+In winter, they change at 02:00 GMT, and go forward in summer at 01:00 GMT, as according to an EU directive.

 The main reason for turning the clocks back was to make the most of the daylight available in the summer.
 Another argument, however, was that the different hours would affect the amount of domestic coal usage, thereby increasing the supplies available for manufacture and for supporting WWI.

 There are many other reasons why we change our clocks twice during the year.
-Agriculture is a major concern, with farmers working hours being more affected by the amount of daylight available in the morning than the rest of us.
+Agriculture is a major concern, with farmers’ working hours being more affected by the amount of daylight available in the morning than the rest of us.
 Farmers often rise or begin work at around 5 in the morning.
 If the clocks were not adjusted, dairy farmers located in the North of the country would not see dawn until after 9 o’clock, meaning hours of working in the dark.

 Only around a quarter of countries in the world have any type of clock change at all and these don’t necessarily occur on the same schedule.
 Not even all the U.S states operate on the same schedule, with parts of Arizona, Hawaii, Puerto Rico, the U.S Virgin Islands and American Samoa declining to follow suit.

+It’s going to get dark, very dark during, but putting the clocks back helps us to utilise the daylight in the morning.
 At the height of summer, on the summer solstice, the UK enjoys a hefty 16 hours and 50 minutes of sunlight.
 However, that is going to shrink to a measly 7 hours and 40 minutes on the winter solstice.
 Putting the clocks back helps us take advantage of the little daylight we get.
 Find out more about the dates clocks change here.